spro/practical-pytorch/README.md

 Learn PyTorch with project-based tutorials.
 These tutorials demonstrate modern techniques with readable code and use regular data from the internet.

+**Note: Check back soon for updates to support PyTorch 0.4 and 1.0.**

 ## Tutorials

 #### Series 1: RNNs for NLP